suprugafad/expense-tracker/README.md

 #### Add a new category

 Allows a user to create a new custom category.
-The user must provide the name of the category, and optionally a description.
+The user must provide the `name` of the category, and optionally a `description`.

 Protected route.